ScooballyD/gsource-lib/README.md

 ----

 As an avid enjoyer of video games, I'm always on the lookout for a good deal.
 However, frequenting several sites often to find said deals can be a pain.
 I found it especially bothersome when I would forget to check in and miss one, especially if it was a free offering!
 To solve this issue I created an application that will gather these games all in one place.
 The app gives important details for each game, such as the discount, price, and rating.
-Redeeming or buying a game is simple, simply click on the game card and you will be redirected to the marketplace for said game.
+Redeeming or buying a game is easy, simply click on the game card and you will be redirected to the specific market page for said game.

 Requirements